Charles Cornwallis, 1st Marquess Cornwallis: Reforms

 Cornwallis engaged in reforms of all types, that affected many areas of civil, military, and corporate administration.
 According to historian Jerry Dupont, Cornwallis was responsible for "laying the foundation for British rule throughout India and setting standards for the services, courts and revenue collection that remained remarkably unaltered almost to the end of the British era."
-He also enacted important reforms in the operations of the British East India Company and, with the notable exception of the Kingdom of Mysore, managed to keep the company out of military conflicts during his tenure.
+He also enacted important reforms in the operations of the British East India Company.
+Cornwallis had been sent to India with instructions to avoid war in the sub-continent and was largely successful in this, though he had to abandon his non-interventionism to engage in war with the Kingdom of Mysore when they attacked British allies.

 Prior to Cornwallis's tenure, company employees were allowed to trade on their own accounts and use company ships to send their own goods back to Europe.
 This practice was tolerated when the company was profitable, but by the 1780s the company's finances were not in good shape.
 Cornwallis eliminated the practice, increasing employee salaries in compensation.
 He also worked to reduce nepotism and political favouritism, instituting the practice of merit-based advancement.

 Criminal and civil justice systems in the company's territories were a confusing overlay of legal systems, jurisdictions, and methods of administration.
 Cornwallis had the company take over the few remaining judicial powers of the Nawab of Bengal, the titular local ruler of much of the Bengal Presidency, and gave some judicial powers to company employees.
 In 1790 he introduced circuit courts with company employees as judges, and set up a court of appeals in Calcutta.
-He had the legal frameworks of Muslim and Hindu law translated into English, and promulgated administrative regulations and a new civil and criminal code.
-This work, introduced in 1793, was known as the Cornwallis Code.
-One consequence of the code was that it instituted a type of racism, placing the British as an elite class on top of the complex status hierarchy of caste and religion that existed in India at the time.
-Cornwallis held racist views, in a manner common at the time; of mixed European-Indians, he wrote, "...as on account of their colour & extraction they are considered in this country as inferior to Europeans, I am of opinion that those of them who possess the best abilities could not command that authority and respect which is necessary in the due discharge of the duty of an officer."
+He had the legal frameworks of Muslim and Hindu law translated into English, and promulgated administrative regulations and a new civil and criminal code in 1793, which became known as the Cornwallis Code.

+Cornwallis also began a policy of excluding Indians from the senior administrative and military roles of British India; on 19 April 1791, he issued a standing order which stated that "No person, the son of a Native Indian, shall henceforward be appointed by this Court to Employment in the Civil, Military, or Marine Service of the Company."
+The American historian Franklin Bacon Wickwire argued that through this policy Cornwallis "institutionalized racism".
+He also prevented the sons of European fathers and Indian mothers from becoming army officers, writing that "as on account of their colour & extraction they are considered in this country as inferior to Europeans, I am of opinion that those of them who possess the best abilities could not command that authority and respect which is necessary in the due discharge of the duty of an officer."